nadu-pitt/nadu-pitt.github.io/all_news.md

 title: News

 ---
+- 10/2025: We received [Pitt Cyber Accelerator Grants](https://www.cyber.pitt.edu/pcag) for our work on mitigating activity inference attacks in Virtual/Augmented Reality (VR/AR).

+- 10/2025: We presented our [paper](https://arxiv.org/pdf/2506.22494) on attention-guided explanation generation for complex driving scenarios in IROS 2025.
+Well done, Shihong!

+- 10/2025: We presented three papers on topics including human-machine cooperation in mixed-traffic, privacy in VR/AR, and emotion regulation in human-robot interaction in HFES 2025.

 - 06/2025: I received the [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2442974&HistoricalAwards=false) to conduct research on team situational awareness and multi-human-multi-agent teams.
 Thanks for the support, NSF.

 - 04/2025: We have one full [paper](https://dl.acm.org/doi/10.1145/3706598.3714301) accepted by CHI 2025 on explainable AI and human-AI teaming during cyberattacks.
 Congratulations to Yaohan!
 See you in Yokohama.